Splitting quaternion algebras over quadratic number fields: Finding a zero divisor

 In this section we propose an algorithm for finding a zero divisor in $A$ which is isomorphic to $M_2(\mathbb{Q}(\sqrt{d}))$ and is given by structure constants.
 First we construct a subalgebra $B$ in $A$ which is a quaternion algebra over $\mathbb{Q}$.
 Then, with this information at our hands, we construct a zero divisor.
 In Remark \ref{rank1} we saw how to construct an explicit isomorphism from a zero divisor.
 First we outline the steps of our algorithm:

 The key to each step is finding an isotropic vector for a quadratic form in several variables.
 In Step 1 we solve a homogeneous quadratic equation in 6 variables, in Step 2 and 3 an equation in 3 variables and finally in Step 4 an equation in 4 variables.
+Step 1,2 and 3 are already exhibited in \cite{MACIS}.
+Step 4 is the crucial new step which allows us to find a zero divisor in $\A$ and not just a quaternion subalgebra over $\Q$.
 Now we proceed by providing an algorithm for each step.

 \begin{proposition} Let $\A\cong M_2(\mathbb{Q}\sqrt{d})$ be given by structure constants.
-Then there exists a polynomial time ff-algorithm which finds a traceless nonzero $l\in\A$ (i.e. $Tr(l)=0$), such that $l^2\in\mathbb{Q}$. \end{proposition} \begin{proof} First we construct a quaternion basis $1,w,w',ww'$ of $\A$.
+Then there exists a randomized polynomial-time algorithm which is allowed to call an oracle for integer factorization which finds a nonzero $l\in\A$ for which $Tr(l)=0$ and $l^2\in\mathbb{Q}$. \end{proposition} \begin{proof} First we construct a quaternion basis $1,w,w',ww'$ of $\A$.
 We have the following:

 If $t_1$ or $t_2$ is 0 then $w$ or $w'$ will be a suitable element.
 If $r_1t_2+r_2t_1=0$ then $(ww')^2\in \mathbb{Q}$ and is traceless.
 From now on we assume that $t_1,t_2$ and $r_1t_2+r_2t_1$ are nonzero.